JoshuaStride/joshuastride/README.md

 🎓 I'm focussed on developing a broad grounding of software engineering concepts - such that I can pick up new tech stacks quickly and easily - including honing my skills in:
 - JavaScript
 - AWS
-- Terraform, and other IaC principles.
+- Terraform
 - Kubernetes
 - Docker
 - Prometheus
-- CI/CD
+- CI/CD, including CircleCI
+- GitOps, with Argo CD
 - HTML5
 - CSS3
 - Git/Github